How animals can help autistic children

 Guinea pigs are great for autism

 Other research has found that guinea pigs may the best pet for children with autism.
-In a classroom setting, a team of researchers found that children with autism spectrum disorders have better social skills after guinea pigs were introduced into the classroom and they were allowed to interact with them.
+In a classroom setting, a team of researchers found that children with autism spectrum disorders had better social skills after guinea pigs were introduced into the classroom and they were allowed to interact with them.

 The study also found that children with autism were calmer in playing sessions with guinea pigs than when they were reading alone or in groups and playing with toys.